SpeedRunTooked/mk64-watcher-csharp/README.md

 1. Run the emulator at least once before starting the MK64 watcher.
 2. Ensure that the config.txt file is in the same directory as the MK64-Watcher.exe
 3. Configure the config.txt file, fill in the following fields, an example file is filled out:
-    1. "username": Fill in the username you wish to use for the leaderboard website in the (case insensitive)
+    1. "username": Fill in the username you wish to use for the leaderboard website in the (case insensitive).
+        * NOTE- The username must exist in the website.
+Request a new username if this is your first time.
+        * Username must match exactly as it is in the website
     2. "eep-path": this is the directory of your MK64 save file.
 Typically found in the /save/ directory where Project64 is installed.
         * example: C:\Program Files (x86)\Project64 3.0\Save\MARIOKART64-SDFLKJSDF987987SDF\
         * NOTE- make sure you include the slash (\) at the end